NathalieMet/holbertonschool-printf/README.md

 The _printf() function takes two arguments: a character pointer to a string: format, and a "list of variable arguments": arg_list. _printf() scans the format string for a conversion specifier, indicated by the "%" symbol.
 If found, the match_specifier() function scans an array of structures (containing pairs of characters and functions) to find the specifier function that matches the conversion specifier given in the format string, then returns a pointer to this matched function. printf() uses the pointer to this specifier function to call the specifier function on the next queued argument in the arg_list.
 Each specifier function writes one character at a time according to the value of arg_list.

+## Flag characters

+The character % is followed by one of the next specific characters.

+%c
+- Display a character.

+%s
+- Display a string of characters.

+%d
+- Display a integer of type int in base 10. %d Specifies signed decimal integer.

+%i
+- Display a integer, same as %d. %i Specifies an integer

 ## Standard functions and Macros

 To operate the _printf function, we use different functions: